-If lately you’ve been feeling stressed, anxious, or overwhelmed, you might have a sneaking suspicion that know you need to take a step back and slow things down.
-You have a million thoughts running rampant inside your head and you need them to settle down pronto.
+If lately you’ve been feeling stressed, anxious, or overwhelmed, you might have a sneaking suspicion that you need to take a step back and slow things down.
+It might feel like you have a million thoughts running rampant inside your head and really, and all you want is a moment of peace and quiet... and a little bit of calm.

 12 Mindfulness Típs To Calm and Overactive Mind